fludim/docs/features.md

 <h3>Psirot</h3><hr>
 <p>Psirots are equipped with two hands at first.
 If you are at a distance, they will fire hands at you, dealing wither effect and creating a cloud of instant damage when they hit non-air blocks or their target.
 They have to regenerate hands before firing again.
 If you get close, they will engage in combat, dealing 8, 5 or 3 damage and wither effect depending on how many hands it still has.</p>
 <h4>Added</h4><p>v0.1</p>
-<h4>How to find</h4><p>Persistent psirots spawn within the stacks, but they also spawn naturally in the Ochre Plains, Bleak Forest and Dismal Desert biomes.<p>
+<h4>How to find</h4><p>Persistent psirots spawn within the stacks, but they also spawn naturally in the Ochre Plains, Bleak Forest and Dismal Desert biomes.</p>
 <h4>Drops</h4>
 <p>0-2 Nadir Gel (0-4 with Fortune III)</p>
 <p>0-1 Hiatuan Cloth (Player kill only, 40% base drop rate, 0-3 with Fortune III)</p>